VinhPhmCng/godot-local-notification/README.md

 If you find bugs, please open issues.

-If you have time to fix bugs or improve the plugins, please open a PR.
+If you have time to fix bugs or improve the plugins, please open PR.
 It's always welcomed and appreciated.

 # License